sachinkukreja/cbh-take-home/Ticket_Breakdown.md

 ## Your Breakdown Here

-I am not sure what ticket means, I assume it means a story or a task in the agile workflow and developers will pick it up, to make it easier for developers to read, the "ticket" will have 3 sections : 1) Title , 2) Description, 3)Acceptance Criteria

 Each ticket has 3 sections : 1) Title , 2) Description, 3)Acceptance Criteria

 # Ticket #1